Applications open for livestock producers on Mexican wolf ‘pay-for-presence’ program By Ken Showers

 In a news release from the U.S. Game and Fish Department, Southwest Regional Director Benjamin Tuggle said, “The Mexican Wolf/Livestock Council’s payments for wolf presence program recognizes the indirect costs to livestock producers from Mexican wolves, including stress-related weight loss in livestock and other management costs.”
 Click HERE to read more

-One Reply to “Bridging the gap between opponents and supporters to create a tolerance for the Mexican gray wolf and its population recovery.”
+One thought on “Bridging the gap between opponents and supporters to create a tolerance for the Mexican gray wolf and its population recovery.”

 Leave a Reply